 My experience often reminds me of the results of integral calculus, namely: two kinds of quantities, constants and variables.
-The constants in my spiritual life are:-

-1. Salvation from doubt.
-I once walked much amid the shadows, having a streak of sunshine sandwiched with streaks of twilight, with occasionally darkness that could be felt.
-How changed is all this now, "through the full assurance of understanding, the full assurance of faith, the full assurance of hope," the contents of which are that I am now and forever wholly the Lord's!
+The constants in my spiritual life are: -- sandwiched with streaks of twilight, with occasionally darkness that could be felt.
+How changed is all this now, "through the full assurance of understanding, the full assurance of faith, the full assurance of hope," the contents of which are that I am now and for ever wholly the Lord's!
 This assurance has not been interrupted for one moment for five years.
-This is the most astonishing triumph of grace over a temperament naturally melancholic, an introspecting, self-anatomizing, and self-accusing style of piety characteristic of my ancestry.
+This is the most astonishing triumph of grace over a temperament naturally melancholic, an introspecting, self-anatomizing, and self-accusing style of piety characteristic of my ancestry.[ The writer is a lineal descendant, in the fourth generation, of the father of David Brainerd, the missionary.]
 This magnifies the power of Jesus to save, more than any other aspect of my experience.